 I have already started on some classic tricks and now you are worried you are losing your mind.
 (This is the most intricate part of haunting but it’s just work for me; remember I did not choose to be haunted and I didn’t choose you; you chose me.)

 Soon you’ll try religion or some other form of spiritual protection.

 Knock yourself out; in the end we always all go up in flames.

 Once upon a time, on the edge of a large city, was a bit of land that had been there forever.
 It was pretty much just scrub and old trees.

 The city had its eye on the land but the land was protected by a spell.
 No-one was allowed to live there; people could just mess about, walk their dogs and bury their murder victims.

 The spell was so powerful that no-one noticed the forces of nature slowly mustering to literally get their own back.
 Pernicious saplings busted gutters, foul nests stuck in chimneys, foxes foxed right in your face.
-Great sections of roads and pavements had unholy cracks and potholes, that to anyone not spellbound, would have suggested the vast network of roots beneath.
+Great sections of roads and pavements had unholy cracks and potholes, that to anyone not spellbound, would have suggested the vast network growing beneath.

-Normal life was ready to crack; the land had its revenge all ready and waiting – and in the end, accomplished it with such swift economy that experts are now certain there never was any city at all.
+Normal life was ready to crack; the land had its revenge all ready and waiting – and in the end, accomplished it with such swift economy that Experts are now certain there never was any city at all.